lingtalfi/Bootstrap4AdminTable/README.md

 History Log
 =============

+- 1.15.5 -- 2021-02-22

+    - adapt to new light universe assets organization

 - 1.15.4 -- 2020-12-08

-    - Fix lpi-deps not using natsort.
+    - Fix lpi-deps not using natsort

 - 1.15.3 -- 2020-12-04